Learn techniques to relax. Try one of these stress-busters:

 Trust your doctor.
 To ease stress, you need to have faith in your doctor to work out the best plan for your treatment.
 You are partners.
 If you don't feel like you are, or if you have doubts about your treatment plan, see another doctor.

 Get professional help.
-If you find stress and psoriasis hard to handle -- or feel very anxious or depressed -- see a mental health therapist.
+If you find stress and psoriasis hard to handle or feel very anxious or depressed, think about seeing a mental health therapist.

-A therapist can help you manage some of the hard emotional issues that stem from life with psoriasis.
+A therapist can help you manage some of the hard emotional issues that can be part of your life with psoriasis.
 A therapist can also teach you useful ways to calm stress.

 How Psoriasis Causes Stress